 4. Twin Z Nursing Pillow

-This unique nursing pillow is made for nursing mothers for twin babies.
 The pillow’s sides are wide enough to accommodate a nursing baby on each side.
-The cushion is 100% cotton and provides a fair amount of support with every use.
+The cushion is 100% organic cotton and provides a fair amount of support with every use.

 - Meant for twin babies